underlines/awesome-ml/llama.md

 1. `git clone https://github.com/qwopqwop200/GPTQ-for-LLaMa` (or try `https://github.com/fpgaminer/GPTQ-triton`)
 1. `cd GPTQ-for-LLaMa`
 1. `pip install -r requirements.txt`
+1. `cd ../..`

 ### AutoGPTQ to install any (Newer Cuda, Newer Triton, older Cuda)
 Alternatively you can try [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) to install cuda, older llama-cuda, or triton variants:

+1. run one of these:
   - `pip install auto-gptq` to install cuda branch for newer models
   - `pip install auto-gptq[llama]` if your transformers is outdated or you are using older models that don't support it
   - `pip install auto-gptq[triton]` to install triton branch for triton compatible models
+1. `cd ../..`

 ## LAN port forwarding from Ubuntu WSL